maticzav/graphql-server-file-upload-example/README.md

 ### Uploading workflow

-Everytime you upload a file to Graphcool, a new `File` node is created that contains information about that file.
+Everytime you upload a file to Prisma, a new `File` node is created that contains information about that file.

 * `id`: the [familiar system field](!alias-eiroozae8u#id-field)
 * `secret`: a unique, unguessable secret that allows access to the file